joseglego/myMoney/README.md

 The game to achieve financial health.
 This module offers:
 * Information on financial health through the display of financial ratios.
-* Statistics on tracking habits.
+* Statistics on record habits.
 * Set financial goals and show the progress towards them (future versions).
 * Financial literacy according to the user needs (future versions).